Team/People

 Work:

-• November 2023 – present: Post-doc at ACOM, RWTH Aachen.
+• November 2023 – present: Post-doc at ACoM, RWTH Aachen.

 • January 2023 – September 2023: Remote scientific consultant, UT Austin, Oden Institute for Computational Engineering and Sciences / Department of Department of Aerospace Engineering and Engineering Mechanics.